mkolodziejski/apm/README.md

   + memory: total, available, free, swap total, swap free
   + network (for each interface): bytes received, bytes sent
 + application
-  + time and number of executions of each method annotated with annotation specified in configuration (Spring&apos;s `@ RequestMapping` by default)
+  + time and number of executions of each method annotated with annotation specified in configuration (Spring's `@RequestMapping` by default)

 All the data is periodically collected and serialized into CSV files.